dunglas/frankenphp/docs/compile.md

 Some FrankenPHP features depend on optional system dependencies that must be installed.
 Alternatively, these features can be disabled by passing build tags to the Go compiler.

+To install them, run ./install_dependencies.sh in the FrankenPHP source directory.

 | Feature                        | Dependency                                                            | Build tag to disable it |
 | ------------------------------ | --------------------------------------------------------------------- | ----------------------- |
 | Brotli compression             | [Brotli](https://github.com/google/brotli)                            | nobrotli                |